jeandavidgrattepanche/Amplicon_MiSeq_V4/README.md

 To run the pipeline on Compute:
 ```
-$ cd Amplicon_MiSeq_V4-main/
+$ cd Amplicon_MiSeq_V4/
+$ module load java

+$ conda activate my_env
+OR
 $ module load python/3.x.x (python you used to install biopython and other softwares)
-$ module load java

 $ python3 MiSeq_pipeline_V4_SWARM_part1HPC.py ExampleFiles/RawData/
 ```